linz/linz-positionzpp-pcf/README.md

-hh | the hour of the middle of the processing session mm | the minute of the middle of the processing session ss | the second of the middle of the processing session
+hh | the hour of the middle of the processing session mm | the minute of the middle of the processing session ss | the second of the middle of the processing session files | the user's RINEX files used after renaming origfiles | the user's RINEX files used codes | the user's mark codes after renaming origcodes | the original user's make names